Gravitational Field and Gravitational Potential

 - $\Phi = -G\cfrac{M}{r}$

-- Only the relative differences in gravitational potential have meaning, not the specific values themselves
+- Only the relative difference in gravitational potential has meaning; the specific value itself is meaningless

 - $U = m\Phi, \quad \mathbf{F} = -\nabla U$